Connecting Revizto to Power BI Follow

 You will now be able to create dashboards and visualizations as needed with data from your project.
 Since the Power BI report is connected to Revizto, you will be able to refresh the data being pulled into the report as updates are made in your Revizto project.

-Using the Revizto Power BI dashboard template
+Using the Revizto Power BI dashboard templates

 To download the dashboard template: